gotham29/htm-state/README.md

 ---

-# 🏥 Demo 3 — Healthcare Operator Workload *(coming soon)*
+# 🏥 Demo 3 — Healthcare Operator Workload *(planned)*

 This planned demo will apply HTM-State to **clinical operator behavior**
 — for example ICU nurses, surgeons, or interventionalists — to detect shifts in
-moment-to-moment workload and performance.
+moment-to-moment workload and performance using the **same HTM-State pipeline**
+as the workload and cyber demos.

+---

 ### 🩺 Scenario (planned)

-- Continuous motion / interaction features (e.g., tool motion, cursor motion, gaze)
+- Continuous motion / interaction features
+  (e.g., tool motion, cursor motion, gaze, device interaction)
-- Periods of routine activity vs. high-acuity events (e.g., crisis, complex maneuver)
+- Periods of routine activity vs. high-acuity events
+  (e.g., crisis, complex maneuver, high cognitive load)
-- No labeled workload scores at run time — just behavior streams
+- No labeled workload scores at run time — only behavior streams

+---

 ### 📌 Question